 Medical Record Review Services Provided by Dr. Chundru

-Dr. Satish Chundru is a board-certified forensic pathologist who is a recognized expert in offering medical record reviews.
+Dr. Satish Chundru is a board-certified forensic pathologist experienced in offering medical record reviews.
 His scope of service aims to assist families as well as medical practitioners, hospitals, and insurers.
 Furthermore, Dr. Chundru is able to consult with clients all over the United States in the area of medical record review and has the capability of examining the following types of records to assess the why and how behind the death of a patient.
-Dr. Chundru will offer an expert opinion that is based on years of experience, training, and knowledge in the field of forensic pathology.
+Dr. Chundru will offer a professional opinion that is based on years of experience, training, and knowledge in the field of forensic pathology.

 Types of Medical Records Reviewed by Dr. Chundru